ReAcTiOnN77/reactionn-combat-rules/README.md

 When a melee attacker and an ally are positioned on opposite sides of a target, gain **flanking** bonus based on behaviour setting on melee attacks..

 #### **Flanking Behaviour Options**
-Choose how flanking should work at your table:
+Choose how Flanking should work at your table:
 - **Advantage**
 - **+1 to hit**
 - **+2 to hit** *(default)*